Category Archives: Spiritual Journey

 Sometimes I feel as though I’ve slipped into an alternate dimension.
 Like there’s another version of me living simultaneously while I live my own life.
 She’s the same age.
 Her appearance is relatively the same.
 But somewhere along my lifeline, she and I took different paths.
 I am living out this fate, and she is living out another.

 I’ve always tried to steer clear of asking what if.
 It never seems to serve any purpose other than cause unneeded longing and regret.
 But, after the last few years, and all of the sudden changes, my mind is sputtering to catch up.
 I’m left with the feeling of… displacement.
-This what if exercise is somewhat a risk emotionally, but if played out fully, I hope it will help me sweep the shattered bits back over into my dustpan.
+This what if exercise is definitely risk to me emotionally.
+If played out fully, I hope it will help me sweep the shattered bits back over into my dustpan.

 I sort through the details of her life.
 There is hurt, longing, and regret of unfulfilled dreams that come along with playing out these fantasies.
 I’m afraid of going through the looking glass.
-But in the end, I hope this exercise will help in some way.
+How deeply will this cut me?
+But in the end, I hope the exercise will help in some way.

-It’s like the movie Sliding Doors, I think of her making one different choice and living out my life in a parallel universe.
+It’s like the movie Sliding Doors; I imagine myself making one different choice and living out my life in a parallel universe.

 In one reality, I’m still married.
 I never fell down those stairs in 2004, we had 2 amazing children, and I have the career in psychology I once hoped for.
-She loves her work, she loves helping people in new and experimental ways, and if she ever finds time, she hopes to write a book some day.
+In this reality, I’m just as outgoing, adventurous and fun-loving as I was at 20.
+This version of me loves her work, she loves helping people in new and experimental ways, and if she ever finds time, she hopes to write a book about her work some day.
 I imagine her life busily driving her children to baseball and soccer, standing back stage smiling at ballet recitals, and taking pictures at music festivals with her beautiful family.
-She loves her children and husband unconditionally, and they show her love and affection in return.
+She loves her children and husband unconditionally, they have a house filled with laughter, and they show her love and affection in return.
 Every couple months she sells handmade jewelry at an art fair- this is when she feels most like herself.
-Even though she counsels others effectively, she never had time to resolve the issues from her own childhood, and it shows now in her behavior with her parents.
+Even though she counsels others effectively, she never had time to resolve the issues from her own childhood, and it shows now in her behavior with her/my parents.
 She empathizes well with her patients, but she doesn’t understand their suffering, and is frustrated when she can’t fix their problems.
 Her family stopped going to church and volunteering together- she deeply regrets that for her kids.

 Maybe I chose differently after high school graduation, and followed my dream of aid and mission work.
 Another Mary has been living in a far-off village building wells and working with abused young women for several years.
 She has collected a different language for every country she has lived in, and always looks forward to her next project.
 She never married, and rarely regrets the decision to stay single and forgo becoming a mother.
 She is strong and healthy, but tired, and isn’t quite sure where home is anymore.
 She wishes she could fly back to the states each time a friend or family member asks her to come to their wedding, birthday…or hospital bedside.
 She lives a life most can’t understand, but she wouldn’t trade her life of service for anyone else’s.